 - dead animals

-You can obtain more information, contact information, and a request to burn application from the Lake County General Health District here.
+You can obtain more information from the Lake County General Health District here.

 After you receive permission from the Lake County General Health District, the Bainbridge Twp.
 Fire Dept. can review and issue a Burning Permit.